jackcrombie/dynamic-timezone-clock/README.md

 # Dynamic Timezone Clock

-A simple, lightweight web-based clock that displays time for any timezone with customizable display codes and background colours.
+A simple, lightweight browser-based clock that displays time for any timezone with customizable display codes and background colours.
 Perfect for embedding in websites, OBS overlays, or standalone displays.
+The clock is based on the system time of the browser viewing the page.

 ## ✨ Features